slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- ownership of government by an individual, by a group or by any controlling private power."
 -- FDR*

-- groups serach for consensus. individuals search for truth. -- naval
-- feee people make free choices. free choices means you have unequal outcomes. you can have freedom or you can have equal outcomes. you can't have both. -- naval
-- independent is what people call you if your opinions don't upset anybody -- nassim taleb
+> *"Independent is what people call you if your opinions don't upset anybody."
-- all tiranny begins with teh desire to coerce others for teh greater good -- naval
-- most of the culture wars are a struggle between what's best for the children and what's best for the childless. -- naval
+> -- Nassim Taleb*

-- Inflation is how democracies die. -- charlie munger
+> *"Inflation is how democracies die."
+> -- Charlie Munger*

-- “Favors granted always become defined as rights.” -- Saul Alinsky
+> *"Favors granted always become defined as rights."
+> -- Saul Alinsky*

-- “Help a man who is in trouble and that man will remember you when he is in trouble again.” -- Paul Alexander
+> *"Help a man who is in trouble and that man will remember you when he is in trouble again."
+> -- Paul Alexander*

+> *"Groups search for consensus.
+Individuals search for truth."
+> -- Naval Ravikant*

+> *"Most of the culture wars are a struggle between what's best for the children and what's best for the childless."
+> -- Naval Ravikant*

 - law is not a moral compass. teh people who hid anne frank were breaking the law.
 The people who killed her were following it.
 - insisting in your rights without acknowledging your responsabilities isn't freedom is adolescence